openforcefield/openforcefield.org/content/news/apr2020-openff-nih-funding.md

   - Collaborating with other biomolecular force field developers to assemble sets of experimental and quantum mechanical data for future force field optimizations.
   - Developing automated benchmarking frameworks for biophysical properties.

-Subscribe to our [newsletter](http://eepurl.com/gYuojL) to stay up to date with our work or follow us on [Twitter](https://twitter.com/openforcefield?lang=en) for more interactive communication.
-[Email](info@openforcefield.org) us if you have any questions or feedback!
+Subscribe to our [newsletter](http://eepurl.com/gYuojL) to stay up to date with our work or follow us on [Twitter](https://twitter.com/openforcefield?lang=en).
+[Email](info@openforcefield.org) us if you have any questions, suggestions or feedback!